-Connect the AC adaptor's DC output plug to the DC IN 19V jack on your computer.
+- Connect the AC adaptor's DC output plug to the DC IN 19V jack on your computer. - Plug the power cord into a live wall outlet the DC IN/Battery indicator should glow.

-Figure 2-3 Connecting the DC output plug to the computer
+Figure 2-3 Connecting the DC output plug to the computer (Z30-A)